gdlc/STAT_COMP/HANDOUTS/ML_BERNOULLI.md

 #### Maximum likelihood estimation using optimize

-Then we use optimize to minimize the negative-log-likelihood.
-This yields the same estimates that we would obtain if we would maximize the likelihood.
+Then, we use `optimize()` to minimize the negative log-likelihood.
+This yields the same estimates we would obtain if we maximized the likelihood.

+In `optimize()`, `f` is the function to be minimized, `interval` is the interval for the parameter space.
+Additional arguments to the function are passed with the name given in the function (in this case `y`).

 ```r
  fm=optimize(f=negLogLik,y=x,interval=c(0,1))